kostasbel96/CineScope/README.md

 - Improve UI/UX (modals, animations, transitions).
 - Add caching or infinite scroll for performance.

-## 📄 License
-This project is licensed under the MIT License (or another license of your choice).

 ## 🙏 Acknowledgements
 - The Movie Database (TMDB) for their amazing API.